Thomas Naylor

 Thomas Herbert Naylor (May 30, 1936 – December 12, 2012) was an American economist and professor.
-From Jackson, Mississippi, he was a Professor Emeritus of Economics at Duke University, the author of thirty books, and a founder of the Second Vermont Republic (2003).
+From Jackson, Mississippi, he was a professor emeritus of economics at Duke University, the author of thirty books, and a founder of the Second Vermont Republic (2003).
 Naylor authored ten academic books and three books advocating secession.

 Biography

-Naylor was the son of T. H. Naylor, Jr. who he described as a prominent Mississippi racist whose views he himself rejected.
-Naylor graduated from Millsaps College with a Bachelor of Science in 1958 and a second one from Columbia University in Industrial Engineering in 1959.
-He received a Masters in Business from Indiana University in 1961 and a Doctor of Philosophy in Economics from Tulane University in 1964.
-He began his career at Duke University as an Assistant Professor of Economics in 1964, teaching economics, management science, and computer science, ending his career there in 1993.
+Naylor was the son of T. H. Naylor Jr. who he described as a prominent Mississippi racist whose views he himself rejected.
+He graduated from Central High School.
+He then graduated from Millsaps College with a Bachelor of Science in 1958 and a second one from Columbia University in Industrial Engineering in 1959.
+He received a master's degree in business from Indiana University School of Business in 1961 and a Doctor of Philosophy in Economics from Tulane University in 1964.
+He began his career at Duke University as an assistant professor of economics in 1964, teaching economics, management science, and computer science, ending his career there in 1993.
 He also served as a visiting professor at the University of Wisconsin, Middlebury College and the University of Vermont.

 During the 1970s Naylor was president of a 50-person computer software firm with Fortune 500 clients worldwide.
 He also was an international management consultant advising major corporations and governments in over thirty countries.
 He left business and turned to political analysis after trips to the Soviet Union in the 1980s which led him to publicly predicted future political changes there.

 His articles appeared in The New York Times, International Herald Tribune, Los Angeles Times, Christian Science Monitor, The Nation, and Business Week.
 He has made appearances on major American television networks as well as CNN, Fox News, BBC and National Public Radio.

 Naylor moved to Vermont in 1990 with his wife, Magdalena R. Naylor, M.D. who has worked as a psychiatrist and an associate professor at the University of Vermont.
-They had a son Alexander.
+They have a son, Alexander Naylor.